jaortizbaz/POC-workflow-temporalio/README.md

 ./venv/Scripts/pip intall -r requirements.txt
 ```

-## Develop a workflow

 ## How to run the workflow
-1. Run the SFTP
-2. Start the Temporal.io cluster.
+1. Start the Temporal.io cluster.

     a.
 Using the CLI

     b.
 Using the cluster in localhost

-3. Add the workflow from this project to temporal.io
+2. Add the workflow from this project to temporal.io

-### Run the SFTP
-To run an instance of a SFTP in localhost using Docker please follow [these instructions](sftp/README.md).

 ### Temporal CLI
 Having the Temporal CLI installed in localhost: